keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 ```

 In addition to forwarding received events for the subscribed topic to the Keptn-service, the distributor also provides the feature to act as a proxy to the Keptn API.
-Using this feature, the following Keptn API services will be reachable for the Keptn-service via the following URLs, if the **distributor runs within the same K8s pod as the Keptn-service**:
+Using this feature, the following Keptn API services are reachable for the Keptn-service via the following URLs, if the **distributor runs within the same K8s pod as the Keptn-service**:

 - Mongodb-datastore:
     - `http://localhost:8081/mongodb-datastore`